SPAN 079. García Márquez y su huella

 García Márquez has been involved in many of the crucial literary, political and cultural issues of this era, in Colombia, Latin America and globally.
 His work exemplifies these conflicts and ranges from so-called realismo mágico (Cien años de soledad) to historical fiction (El general en su laberinto) and documentary writing (Relato de un náufrago).

-We will read his major novels, and works by Laura Restrepo, William Ospina, Fernando Vallejo and Juan Gabriel Vázquez.
+We will also read works by Laura Restrepo, William Ospina, and Juan Gabriel Vázquez.
 The goal is not to trace the inheritance of the Macondian imaginary world, but rather to reflect on a particular understanding of literary genres, and the power of fiction to represent social, economic and political challenges.

 Prerequisite: SPAN 022 , SPAN 023 , the equivalent, or permission of the instructor.

 Fall 2022.
 Martínez.

 Department website: http://www.swarthmore.edu/spanish